asadprodhan/A-Guide-to-Automatically-Downloading-NCBI-SRA-Reads/README.md

 <br />

-Here, I am going to use BioProject PRJNA340941[3] for demonstration purpose.
-This BioProject contains Illumina sequencing of 16S rRNA from a root microbiome study[3].
-You can try downloading reads from any study such as transcriptomics[4], mitochondrial genomics [5] etc that has a BioProject number.
+Here, I am going to use BioProject PRJNA340941[^3] for demonstration purpose.
+This BioProject contains Illumina sequencing of 16S rRNA from a root microbiome study[^3].
+You can try downloading reads from any study such as transcriptomics[^4], mitochondrial genomics[^5] etc that has a BioProject number.

 <br />